bgaillard/bgaillard.github.io/_posts/2025-10-05-you-have-mail.md

 ![`.localhost` Hostname empty or invalid](/assets/images/posts/2025/09/15/you-have-mail/troubleshooting-localhost-hostname-empty-or-invalid.png)

-The cause of this problem could be one of the following:
+This issue may result from one of the following:
 - You miss to import the `mkcert` Root CA certificate in Thunderbird
 - You miss to check the `Trust this CA to identify websites` checkbox when importing the `mkcert` Root CA certificate in Thunderbird